doner-kebard/card-game-backend/README.md

 `docker-compose build; docker-compose run backend lein test-refresh; docker-compose down`

+For frontend testing, use testcafe to run the e2e tests:

+`testcafe all e2e/*.js`

 This will give you instant feedback through the tests.

 ## License